brentvollebregt/nitratine.net/_posts/2018-01-13-how-to-make-hotkeys-in-python.md

             execute()
 ```

 > In the current state, this script can provide multiple events for one combination detected.
-To prevent this, append " and not key in current" to the end of the initial if statement (before the colon).
+To prevent this, append ```and not key in current``` to the end of the initial if statement (before the colon).

 Finally we need to modify the on_release method and check that when a key is released, if it is in any of the combinations.
 If it is we need to removed it from the 'current' set.